Guide

 If you find something in the lab you would like to use, post a note to the Element/matrix chat or lab email asking if anyone else is using it or plans to use it.
 If no one is using it, then you can!

-If a TU Delft student or staff that is not a lab member would like to borrow equipment from the lab, find out if anyone is using it (as noted above), and then make sure they fill out the checkout sheet (by the lab door) with their name, email, date, and your name (as the responsible person) before the item leaves the lab.
+If a TU Delft staff or student that is not a lab member would like to borrow equipment from the lab for TU Delft research, find out if anyone is using it (as noted above), and then make sure they fill out the checkout sheet (by the lab door) with their name, email, date, and your name (as the responsible person) before the item leaves the lab.
 When they return the item, indicate the return date on the sheet.
-Keep in mind that non-lab member students should look to the more general shared equipment resources available in 3mE before borrowing from us and we don't generally loan common things like screwdrivers and bike pumps but can loan specialized equipment that only we have.
+Keep in mind that non-lab member students and staff should look to the more general shared equipment resources available in ME before borrowing from us.
+Do not loan common things like screwdrivers and general tools, as those can be borrowed from the faculty machine shops.
+In general, do not loan our bike tools out, researchers that need them can come to the bike lab and use them.
+Do not loan tools or equipment for people's personal use.

 If you take things from the lab to use elsewhere for more than one day you also need to sign the equipment checkout sheet.
 Note your name and the date you took the item.
 Once the item is returned to the lab, note the date returned.